treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 9. [any](#any_and_all)
 10. [all](#all_and_all)

-There are also 4 commonly overlooked built-ins which I recommend knowing about solely because they make debugging easier:
+There are also [5 commonly overlooked built-ins](#The_5_debugging_functions) which I recommend knowing about solely because they make debugging easier:

 1. dir
 2. var